iRoy-al/ToolLibrarySystem/README.md

 # ToolLibrarySystem
 ## Build Instructions
-1. Open the '1ToolLibrarySystem.sln' file with Microsoft Visual Studio
+1. Open the 'ToolLibrarySystem.sln' file with Microsoft Visual Studio
 2. Then just start the program

 ## Usage